nusofthq/avchat-documentation/wordpress-community-pro.md

   <h2 id="facebook-login">Facebook Login</h2>
   To enable Facebook Login you will need to create a Facebook Application from where you will receive an App ID.
 You can follow the next steps to accomplish this.

-  1. Go and Register as a Developer at: http://developers.facebook.com
+  1. Go and Register as a Developer at: [http://developers.facebook.com](http://developers.facebook.com)
   <img src="/assets/images/wordpress_images/fb_register_dev.png" class="img-responsive"/>
-  2. Click <kbd>+ Create New App</kbd>
+  2. Click <kbd>Create New App</kbd>
   <img src="/assets/images/wordpress_images/fb_create_new_app_btn.png" class="img-responsive"/>
-  3. Insert your application name (App Name), select the category and press <kbd>Continue</kbd>
+  3. Insert your application name (App Name), select the category and press <kbd>Create App</kbd>
   <img src="/assets/images/wordpress_images/facebook_create_new_app.png" class="img-responsive"/>
-  4. After pressing the <kbd>Continue</kbd> button you will be redirected to the application page where you will find the App ID.
+  4. After pressing the <kbd>Create App</kbd> button you will be redirected to the application page where you will find the App ID.
 Don't forget to enter your website URL in Website with Facebook Login
   <img src="/assets/images/wordpress_images/fb_app_id_1.png" class="img-responsive"/>
   <img src="/assets/images/wordpress_images/fb_app_id_2.png" class="img-responsive"/>
   <img src="/assets/images/wordpress_images/fb_app_id_3.png" class="img-responsive"/>